 - The earliest you can take penalty-free withdrawals is 59 ½.
 However, there are some exemptions to the early withdrawal penalty- if you are permanently and totally disabled, if you have medical expenses that exceed 10% of your modified adjusted gross income, the cost for your medical insurance while you’re unemployed, your qualified higher education expenses, the amount to buy, build or rebuild a first home (up to $10,000), your withdrawal is in the form of an annuity, your withdrawal is a qualified reservist distribution, you’re the beneficiary of a deceased IRA owner or the withdrawal is the result of an IRS levy.[9]

-- You can convert funds from a Rollover IRA to a Traditional IRA because it is essentially a Traditional Account to begin with, reasonably easily.
-You can convert these funds to a Roth IRA, but you will owe taxes on the converted money, but the funds will not be taxed at distribution, and Roth IRAs don’t have RMDs.[11],[12]
+- You can convert funds from a Rollover IRA to a Traditional IRA because it is essentially a Traditional Account.
+You can convert these funds to a Roth IRA, but you will owe taxes on the converted money.
+However, the Roth funds will not be taxed at distribution, and Roth IRAs don’t have RMDs.[12],[13]

-- If you have a Rollover IRA, Traditional IRA, and a Roth IRA, your contribution limits between the three are $6,500 per year for those under age 50 and $7,500 for people 50 and older.
+- If you have a Rollover IRA, Traditional IRA, and a Roth IRA, your total contribution limits for all accounts are $7,000 per year for those under age 50 and $8,000 for those 50 and older.

-- There are no income limits to open and contribute to a Rollover IRA.[13]
+- There are no income limits to opening and contributing to a Rollover IRA.[15]

 We want to help you explore additional retirement investment accounts that could work for your goals.
-Scarlet Oak Financial Services can be reached at 800.871.1219 or contact us here.
+Scarlet Oak Financial Services can be reached at 800.871.1219, or you can contact us here.
 To sign up for our weekly newsletter with the latest economic news, click here.

 Sources: